courseauxetoiles/Excel-CoffeeSalesDashboard/README.md

 ### Interactive Filters (Slicers)

+Filter by:
-Filter by: - Coffee Type\
+- Coffee Type
-- Roast Type\
+- Roast Type
-- Loyalty Card
+- Loyalty Car

 All visuals update dynamically when slicers are changed.